BarbaraRd/BarbaraRd/README.md

 Easy-going, but pedant and precise, I bring a calm atmosphere to a stressful workspace in order to get the job done and motivate team members to focus.

-Currently available for projects, DMs and email are open.
+Currently available for projects.
+You can find me on LinkedIn or by email: barbara.rados22@gmail.com